Zoom

 Adding a profile picture

-• Click Upload.
+• Select Upload.

-• Select the image (1) and click Open (2).
+• Select the image (1) and then select Open (2).

-• Confirm the deletion by clicking Yes.
+Confirm the deletion by selecting Yes.

 Adding a personal pronoun

-Write your pronouns under Pronouns.
+Enter your pronouns under Pronouns.

 You can choose how to display pronouns in Zoom meetings:

-• Always share in meetings and webinars,
+• Always share in meetings and webinars

-• Ask me every time after joining meetings and webinars, or
+• Ask me every time after joining meetings and webinars or

 • Do not share in meetings and webinars